AleksandrinaAleksieva/BTC-testing-task/README.md

 npm install
 Chromedriver Compatibility
 Ensure that the chromedriver.exe version in the drivers/ folder is compatible with your browser.
 Replace it with the correct version if needed.

 Install Cucumber Plugin for VS Code (Optional)
 You can install the Cucumber plugin for VS Code to enable syntax highlighting and better integration, but it's not mandatory.

-Run Tests
-To run the tests, use the following commands:

-Smoke Tests:

-npm run smoke
-All Tests:
-npm run test
-NPM Scripts

-The package.json file contains the following test scripts:
-"test": "cucumber-js",
-"smoke": "cucumber-js --profile smoke"

-Debug Tests
-To debug the tests, navigate to the "Run and Debug" section of your editor (e.g., VSCode) and create a new Node.js debug configuration.
-Paste and save the following configuration:

-{
-  "version": "0.2.0",
-  "configurations": [
-    {
-      "type": "node",
-      "request": "launch",
-      "name": "Debug Cucumber Tests",
-      "program": "${workspaceFolder}/node_modules/.bin/cucumber-js",
-      "args": [
-        "--require",
-        "${workspaceFolder}/step_definitions/*.js",
-        "--format",
-        "progress",
-        "${workspaceFolder}/features/*.feature"
-      ],
-      "cwd": "${workspaceFolder}",
-      "runtimeExecutable": "node",
-      "console": "integratedTerminal",
-      "skipFiles": ["<node_internals>/**"]
-    }
-  ]
-}

-Remote Execution - CI
+Remote Execution CI - supported in github with manual interactions.
-For remote execution on a Continuous Integration (CI) system, you'll need to follow these steps:

-Generate an API key (as described above).
-Set up your CI pipeline with the necessary environment variables and configurations to run the tests remotely.